 Even though I won’t be ditching my gear and going all disposable any time soon, I had a great time shooting this piece.
 I hope that you’re inspired to spend the $10-20 for one of these cameras because the experience is well worth it.
 It might even make you a better photographer when you go back to your camera of choice.

-I reviewed six cameras in total, and ranked their build quality, shoot feeling and value.
+I reviewed six disposable cameras in total, and ranked their build quality, shoot feeling and value.
 To show you true results, the photos taken with these cameras were not edited or cropped.
-After examining each option, it was pretty clear which was the best and which was the worst.
-One was really really bad.
+After examining each option, it was pretty clear which was the best single-use camera and which was the worst.
+One was really really bad, perhaps the worst disposable camera.
 Let’s start with that one.

 Worst Disposable Camera Imaginable Never Buy Ever